 Employing a CRM system within your online business’s toolset can solve all of these problems and more, ultimately boosting your sales in the process.
 In fact, according to Salesforce, CRM applications have proven to increase sales by 29%, boost sales productivity by 34% and improve forecast accuracy by 42%.
 Let’s dive into how a CRM system works and how you can avoid the aforementioned challenges.

 With a CRM system, you can track interactions between your customer and company through all available touchpoints, including contact forms, search engines, emails, phone calls, social media, live chat, support tickets, and more.
 All of these interactions are easily accessible in an organized system, allowing customer service representatives to answer requests and market teams to track lead data.
 With this streamlined process, it’s easier to reply to customers in a timelier manner.
 Not to mention, retaining customers is much easier when you always have all of their past orders and shopping behavior information in front of you.

 Marketing, Sales & Workflow Automation

 Typically, CRM systems and workflow software will provide merchants with a variety of automated processes that simplify repetitive tasks (which can be easy to make mistakes on when done manually).
 This automation, in tandem with organization, makes customer experiences simple to personalize.
 One way to do this within CRM systems is by creating customer groups, which assign customers to segments that automatically provide them with personalized experiences based on pricing, order quantities, or any other factor you’d like to input.

 Reporting and Analytics

-One of the most advanced features included in most CRM software is it’s reporting and analytics tools.
+One of the most advanced features included in most CRM software is its reporting and analytics tools.
 Using your CRM system, you can gain insight into your customer’s satisfaction rates.
-This not only shows you where you can improve with your customers, but where you can improve in your administration; this data can show you how your customer support team is performing and what opportunities you have available to you.
+This not only shows you where you can improve with your customers, but it also shows where you can improve in your administration; this data can show you how your customer support team is performing and what opportunities you have available to you.